PolymerElements/iron-scroll-target-behavior/README.md

 ## IronScrollTargetBehavior

-`Polymer.IronScrollTargetBehavior` allows an element to respond to scroll events from a designated scroll target.
+`IronScrollTargetBehavior` allows an element to respond to scroll events from a designated scroll target.

 Elements that consume this behavior can override the `_scrollHandler`